Resources

 Books!

-Just so you know, I'm an affiliate of Bookshop.org, which benefits local bookstores, and Amazon.
+Just so you know, I'm an affiliate of Bookshop.org, which benefits local bookstores.
 I earn a small commission if you use these links to make a book purchase (within 48 hours of clinking on them).
 I appreciate all of your support.

-If you're a fan of Chani Nicholas's approach of affirmational astrology, there is You Were Born for This (2021).
-It is good if you want something that walks you through your "big three" (Sun, Moon, Rising sign and its ruler), but don't need to get into the weeds of all the planets and techniques of astrology.
+If you're a fan of Chani Nicholas's approach to affirmational astrology, there is You Were Born for This (2021).
+It is good if you want something that walks you through your "big three" (Sun, Moon, Rising sign, and its ruler), but you don't need to get into the weeds of all the planets and techniques of astrology.

 This is as old-school as you can get, but there's the trusty Old Farmer's Almanac.
 Besides being "useful, with a pleasant degree of humor" and in publication since 1792, it has a month-by-month calendar of what's going on in the night sky.
 It's helpful for keeping track of the moon, and is a good quick reference for basic astronomical concepts (plus tides, planting times, etc).